Bombay Scottish School, Mahim

-The Bombay Scottish School, Mahim (BSS or BSS Mahim), popularly known as Scottish, is a private, Christian co-educational day school located at Mahim West in Mumbai, India.
+The Bombay Scottish School, Mahim, popularly known as Scottish, is a private, Christian co-educational day school located at Mahim West in Mumbai, India.
 The institution was established in 1847 by Scottish Christian missionaries under the name Scottish Female Orphanage.
 Bombay Scottish School, Powai is an affiliate of this institution.

-The school caters to pupils from kindergarten up to class 12 and the medium of instruction is English.
+The school caters to pupils from junior kindergarten up to class 12 and the medium of instruction is English.
 The school is affiliated with the Council for the Indian School Certificate Examinations, New Delhi, which conducts the ICSE examinations at the close of class 10 and the ISC examinations at the close of class 12.
 The school has been among the top 10 schools in India for the past few decades.